The Mountain Club of South Africa

 The MCSA has negotiated special discounts for members, including 5% off purchases from Cape Union Mart, and 10% off purchases from City Rock, Cape Storm and Drifters.
 Discounts are available on presentation of a valid MCSA membership card.

-The Cape Town Section Clubhouse at 97 Hatfield Street has a bouldering gym to test your skills, as well as a comprehensive library of mountaineering books and DVDs.
+The Cape Town Section Clubhouse at 97 Hatfield Street has a comprehensive library of mountaineering books and DVDs.
 There’s also a braai lapa, and refreshments are available on socials evenings.

 Speakers and socials